JacobNoahGlik/DiscordServerForCSClasses/welcome-and-rules.md

 :shaking_face: Need a helping hand with your latest assignment or concept?
 Don't sweat it!
 The @Teaching Staff is here for you!
 Pop into the #upcoming-office-hours chat for all the deets on when and where you can catch us.
 Can't make it to office hours?
-Ask your question in #general or #homework-help chats, and we or your peers will respond!
+Ask your question in #general or #homework-help chats, and we, or your peers will respond!

 :envelope_with_arrow: Private Questions?
-For private matters, such as questions about grades or missed classes, you can create a support ticket using the #support-ticket channel.
-This will open a private thread that only you and the teaching staff can view and respond to.
+For private matters, such as questions about grades or missed classes, you can create a support ticket using the #📩support-ticket📩 channel.
+This will open a private thread where only you and the @Teaching Staff  can view and respond.

 :handshake: Collaborative Learning:
 We get it—sometimes you just need to bounce ideas off a fellow student.
 That's what this server is all about!
 Collaboration is key, but remember, cheating is a big no-no. Avoid giving away complete solutions to your peers.
 We want you to learn and grow in your understanding. (**and your ability to google!**) :mag_right: